SMenigat/zip-db/README.md

 No additional Database drivers are required.

 **The Database will be**:
-- persisted in the local file system
+- persisted into the local file system
 - encrypted with `aes-256-ctr`
 - compressed